Senior Dental Care: Why It's Important and How to Make It Affordable

 Keep in mind that many dental insurance plans have deductibles (i.e., amounts you must pay before insurance kicks in) and copayments, although both are often waived for preventive services.
 Many policies also require a waiting period of anywhere from three to 12 months before you can access the benefits.
 Some do not cover the cost of treatment for dental problems you had before signing up, such as missing teeth.
 Plus, many plans limit the total payout to about $1,500 per year, which means you will be out of pocket for any costs beyond that amount.

 So, do seniors need dental insurance?
 That depends.
-Look at the numbers: On average, you can expect to spend as little as $20 a month on dental insurance premiums, depending on the plan and the provider.
+Look at the numbers: You can expect to spend anywhere from $7 to $87 a month on dental insurance premiums, depending on the plan and the provider.
 Basic dental care for seniors without insurance (i.e., two cleanings and one set of x-rays) costs about $350, according to the KFF study.
 So if you only see the dentist for routine preventive care, insurance really won't save you much money.
 It might even be more expensive than simply paying out of pocket.

 However, if your policy had a maximum payout of $1,500, those two root canals would basically max out your coverage.
 So if later in the same year you ended up needing to get a tooth pulled or a crown installed, you would be responsible for almost 100 percent of the cost.